 Contract: Fixed Term contract for 12 months

-Interview Date: 7th June – these will take place on Zoom
+Interview Date: TBC – these will take place on Zoom

 We are looking for a committed and enthusiastic Communications Coordinator to create and deliver compelling and informative social content that increases the impact, reach and visibility of Project MAMA and amplifies migrant voices.
 This role will improve understanding and attitudes towards migrating populations and promote positive birth experiences, sharing our work, activities and values.